lightningdevkit/rust-lightning/README.md

 'Happy Path' PoC for Splicing

 Objective, Restrictions:
-- Splice-in supported (increase channel capacity)
+- Splice-in supported (increase channel capacity), splice-out not
 - between two LDK instances
 - No quiscence is used/checked
 - Happy path only, no complex combinations, not all error scenarios
-- Splice from only V2 channel is supported, channel ID is not changed
+- Splice from V2 channel is supported, from V1 channel not, the channel ID is not changed
+- Acceptor does not contribute inputs
 - It is assumed that all extra inputs belong to the initiator (the full capacity increase is credited to the channel initiator)
-- Only a single pending splicing is supported at a time
+- RBF of pending splice is not supported, only a single pending splicing is supported at a time
-- Splice-in with contributions from the acceptor is not supported

 Up-to-date with main branch as of v0.0.123 (May 8, 475f736; originally branched off v0.0.115).